csd81/LP/0tutorial/chapters/xx05a.md

 maximize Raw_material: 252 * P1 + 89 * P2 + 139 * P3;
 ```

 A `solve` statement can be inserted in the model, after which some additional post-processing work can be done to print the solution.
-The full code is the following.
+The full code is below.
 We print the total revenue (the objective), the production of each product (the variables), and the usage of each raw material.
 In the usage part, we print both the total amount consumed for production and the amount remaining available.

 ```
 var P1, >=0;